cebrusfs/kattis-examples/README.md

-# Example problems for Kattis Judge System
+# Example problems for Kattis Judge System (for NPSC standalone version only)

+** Warning: This example is only for NTU NCPC and NPSC only.
+The maintainer have changed some format and it is compatable to origin Kattis. **

 These examples are used in NTU NCPC contest and NPSC.